OpenWork-NZ/ANZLIC-Metadata-Tool-help/AdminGuide.md

 ### Template Management

 Templates metadata support included in GeoNetwork.
 Most metadata is very similar to existing metadata records save for a relatively small number of fields.
 GeoNetwork leverages this fact by providing a flexible system of templates to provide a powerful tool to ease the creation of metadata.
-Two template records are provided with the EMA version of the **ANZLIC Metadata tool**:
+Two template records are provided with the **ANZLIC Metadata tool**:
-* **Emergency Management Dataset Template** - for the creation of basic EMA dataset metadata and
+* **ANZMet Lite Dataset Template** - for the creation of basic ANZLIC dataset metadata and
-* **Emergency Management Service Template** - for the creation of basic EMA geospation service metadata.
+* **ANZMet Lite Service Template** - for the creation of basic ANZLIC geospation service metadata.

 Administrators may find it useful to create more refined versions of these templates to ease the creation of metadata for specific common resources.
 As comfort in the use of the tool increases, the desire to do so may increase.
 Editors too can create new template variations, but like metadata, these need to go through a publishing process to be accessible by a wide number of users.